dockfries/infernus/docs/essentials/events.md

 onPlayerDanger(({ player, health, next }) => {
   player.sendClientMessage(
     "#ff0",
     `DANGER!
-Your health is only ${health}, and the system will automatically return blood for you after 3 seconds.` );
+Your health is only ${health}, and the system will automatically return blood for you after 3 seconds.`, );
   setTimeout(() => {
     player.setHealth(100);